HQarroum/ssm-supercharged/README.md

 This repository features a simple [OpenSSH configuration file](./src/ssh_config) and a [Bash based proxy command](./src/initiate-ssm-connection.sh) used to integrate OpenSSH with [AWS SSM Sessions Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) for a streamlined and secure experience.
 The aim of this project is to provide a way to achieve one or multiple of the following :

-- Keep your AWS EC2 instances private and secure with empty inbound security groups, and no associated SSH key-pair.
+- Keep your EC2 instances private and secure with empty inbound security groups, and no SSH key-pair.
-- Systematically run SSH through an SSM tunnel when targeting an EC2 instance.
+- Systematically run SSH through an SSM tunnel when targeting EC2 instances.
 - Address EC2 instances using their instance identifiers, friendly names, public DNS names or private DNS names.
 - Generate just-in-time temporary SSH certificates for connecting to certificate-less instances using [EC2 Instance Connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Connect-using-EC2-Instance-Connect.html).
 - Integrate [sshuttle](https://github.com/sshuttle/sshuttle) with SSM to establish a lightweight and free VPN to a remote VPC.

 ## 🎒 Pre-Requisites

-Below is a list of pre-requisites you need to have on your development machine.
+Below is a list of tools you need to have available on your development machine.

 - OpenSSH client tools (`ssh`, `ssh-keygen`, etc.).
 - A running `ssh-agent`.